How Do You Eliminate IBS, SIBO, and Gut Issues?

 Despite so few of us seeking help, up to 50% of outpatient primary care and gastroenterology clinic visits are for IBS.
 That is a huge number of people with persistent gut problems.

 IBS hits all ages and it can stick around for a long time.
+Over 50% of the time it has bacterial overgrowth, called SIBO, which is very often never diagnosed or treated.

 This doesn't count all of the people plagued by chronic constipation, diarrhea, bloating, food sensitivities, brain fog, leaky gut, autoimmune issues, and any number of things that don't fit the exact diagnostic criteria for IBS.